chris5414/Crypto-Screener/README.md

 4. Includes Fav feature for users to add coins for better user experience.

-5. Back button to be included so that users do not need to use browser back & refresh functions.

-6. Includes the display of chart for each individual coin.
+5. Includes the display of chart for each individual coin.